 10) THE LOCALS ARE TRULY FABULOUS

 We had thought about writing about the area's incredible history and culture or maybe the many events hosted in the area every year in this space, but instead we reckon the Arisaig community deserve a bit of a shout out!
 In the ordinary world, when everything just sails along quietly, it's very easy to take a community for granted; however, when something crazy like Coronavirus happens you realise just how truly remarkable your neighbours are fellow villagers are!
-Arisaig has really come into its own over the past couple of weeks with so many beautiful and kind offers from so many people in the local and wider community.
+Arisaig has really come into its own over the past year with so many beautiful and kind offers from so many people in the local and wider community.
 Feature photo by Arisaig's local photographer, Arthur Campbell.